 - While in Opera, press Ctrl + H to open the History window.

-- In the drop-down window, select ”The beginning of time”.
+- In the drop-down window, select All time.

 - Check the boxes you want to clear.
 Special emphasis goes to Cached images and files and Cookies.